 The results were measured using a combination of instrumental evaluation (vapor meter analysis) and a double-blind expert clinical grader evaluation.

-I know what you might be thinking at this point: the study was sponsored by OneSkin, so the results might be skewed in the company’s favor.
+Now, I know what you might be thinking: this study was sponsored by OneSkin, so the results might be skewed in the company’s favor.

-OneSkin contains a combination of active and inactive ingredients.
+OneSkin contains a combination of active and inactive ingredients that is suitable for sensitive skin and compatible with all skin types, thanks to the lack of inflammatory ingredients and fragrances.
 The seven active key ingredients in OneSkin include:

 - OS-01 peptide (the company’s secret sauce).